-Melbourne Polytechnic’s Certificate III in English as an Additional Language (EAL) (Further Study) is designed to teach Academic English language skills to adults from non-English speaking backgrounds.
+The Certificate III in English as an Additional Language (EAL) (Further Study) teaches Academic English skills to adults from non-English speaking backgrounds.

-Students can start the course at any time and it offers flexible entry and exit points.
+Students can start the course at any time.
+There are flexible entry and exit points.

 Learn intermediate English skills to go on to further study

-This course will develop your communication skills for academic pursuit.
-This includes study and research skills, presentation skills, academic writing and critical analysis of oral and written texts.
+In this course, you will learn study and research skills, presentation skills, academic writing and critical analysis of oral and written texts.

-Melbourne Polytechnic’s Certificate III in EAL (Further Study) will increase your options for study a Vocational Certificate or Diploma and then move into a Degree program.
+Melbourne Polytechnic’s Certificate III in EAL (Further Study) will increase your options for study.
+You can go on to study a Certificate or Diploma and then move into a Degree program.

-Assessment is ongoing, focusing on the process of learning as well as the competency requirements of the EAL Framework, as well as workplace competency your work experience.
-As part of the assessment, you will develop a folio of work.
+Assessment is ongoing.
+It focuses on the learning process and the competency requirements of the EAL Framework.
+You will also be assessed when you do work experience.
+At the end of the course, you will exit with a folio of work.
 An accredited assessor will assess training package modules.

 Work placement/Study placement

-Work placement/study placement is organised by teachers with Melbourne Polytechnic’s employer network or you can find your own work placement.
-This is supported by follow-up paperwork outlining the rights and responsibilities of the employer/place of study, purpose of placement, Induction checklist, safety checklist, confirmation letter and insurance cover.
-Your teacher will visit you in the workplace/place of study and a report is completed at the end of the placement by the workplace supervisor.
+Our teachers can help you find work/study placement with Melbourne Polytechnic’s employer network.
+You can also find your own work placement.
+Your work placement will be supported by paperwork outlining the rights and responsibilities of the employer/place of study, purpose of placement, induction checklist, safety checklist, confirmation letter and insurance cover.
+Your teacher will visit you in the workplace/place of study.
+At the end of the placement, your workplace supervisor will complete a performance report.

 Class Schedule: *